gristlabs/grist-api/README.md

   3. Set `DOC_URL` in the code above to that of your document (the part after doc ID doesn't matter).

 To use the API, you need to get your API key in Grist from Profile Settings.
-Run the code above with `GRIST_API_KEY=<key>` in the shell environment.
-The key may also be stored to `~/.grist-api-key` file.
+This API key may be provided to `GristDocAPI` in several ways, and is looked for in this order:

+- As a constructor argument: `new GristDocAPI(DOC_URL, {apiKey: 'XXX'})`.
+- In an environment variable: `GRIST_API_KEY=<key>`.
+- In the `~/.grist-api-key` file.

+Public documents may be accessed without an API key, or with an empty string for the API key (to stop searching the locations above).

 ## Classes and methods